Ethanwyf1/OP-RedBack/README.md

 ---

-## Sprint 1 Changelog
+#Sprint 1 Changelog

-- ✅ **Defined the client (OPTIMA)**, documented project motivations, clarified realistic scope, and structured background in an error-free format.
+✅ **Defined the client (OPTIMA)**, documented project motivations, clarified realistic scope, and structured background in an error-free format.
-- ✅ **Gathered both functional and non-functional requirements**, drafted clear user stories grouped by epics, and aligned them with the project scope.
+✅ **Gathered both functional and non-functional requirements**, drafted clear user stories grouped by epics, and aligned them with the project scope.
-- ✅ **Outlined a clear Motivational Model**, including stakeholder needs, functional/quality goals, and emotional goals to guide dashboard design.
+✅ **Outlined a clear Motivational Model**, including stakeholder needs, functional/quality goals, and emotional goals to guide dashboard design.
-- ✅ **Created a complete user story map**, outlined key workflows and dependencies, and documented planning for Sprint 2 in an accessible format.
+✅ **Created a complete user story map**, outlined key workflows and dependencies, and documented planning for Sprint 2 in an accessible format.
-- ✅ **Set up the GitHub repository** following the required structure (`docs/`, `src/`, `README.md`) and established GitFlow with naming conventions and commit message rules.
+✅ **Set up the GitHub repository** following the required structure (`docs/`, `src/`, `README.md`) and established GitFlow with naming conventions and commit message rules.
-- ✅ **Organised the team workspace** using GitHub Project boards and Slack, ensuring all tools are actively maintained for collaboration.
+✅ **Organised the team workspace** using GitHub Project boards and Slack, ensuring all tools are actively maintained for collaboration.
-- ✅ **Validated user stories and prototype with industry partner**, recorded a 3–5 min walkthrough, incorporated feedback, and documented key takeaways.
+✅ **Validated user stories and prototype with industry partner**, recorded a 3–5 min walkthrough, incorporated feedback, and documented key takeaways.

 Sprint 2 Changelog

+# 🛠 Sprint 2 Changelog

 ✅ Deployed the preprocessing stage using Streamlit, allowing users to upload files and initiate instance space analysis.
 ✅ Completed a structured product demonstration showcasing the preprocessing flow and partial dashboard functionality.
 ✅ Conducted structured code reviews using GitHub Actions and documented participants, reviewed files, key issues, and rationale in the GitHub Wiki.
 ✅ Explained how AI assisted during the review process and reflected on how AI-driven suggestions were evaluated, accepted, or dismissed with reasoning.
 ✅ Fully addressed Sprint 1 feedback across user stories, GitHub board, planning documentation, and validation deliverables.
 ✅ Integrated industry partner goals and background into project planning to align development priorities with stakeholder needs.
 ✅ Held Sprint 2 review and planning sessions, documented partner feedback, reflected on Sprint 1 outcomes, and outlined Sprint 3 scope.
 ✅ Maintained Agile task tracking using GitHub Projects, including well-defined, estimated, and assigned tasks actively moved across workflow lanes.
 ✅ Created and documented workflow dependency diagrams and linked them to team roles and backlog refinement.
 ✅ Documented handover processes and estimation logic in the GitHub Wiki, along with the task board and story maps.
 ✅ Defined and applied quality assurance standards for contributions and collaborative development, including secure coding practices.
 ✅ Assessed ethical risks (privacy, transparency, inclusivity, sustainability) and documented mitigation strategies in the GitHub Wiki.
 ✅ Integrated ethical guidelines into the product development cycle and updated them to reflect current project direction.
 ✅ Identified cybersecurity risks and documented secure coding practices, third-party package risks, and potential threat surfaces.
 ✅ Outlined planned authentication and access control strategies as part of future deployment considerations.
 ✅ Published all sprint ceremony minutes, including retrospective, review, planning, and technical walkthroughs, with summaries and team input.
 ✅ Updated GitHub Wiki with review logs, planning artifacts, architecture diagrams, and documentation links.
 ✅ Completed documentation of stakeholder impact, dependencies, roles, and quality checkpoints to prepare for Sprint 3 handover and continuity.